aiven/devportal/docs/platform/howto/add-storage-space.rst

 Add storage to a running service
 ---------------------------------
-You can add storage to your running service from the `Aiven Console <https://console.aiven.io/>`_ without interrupting the service.
+You can add storage to your running service in the `Aiven Console <https://console.aiven.io/>`_ without interrupting the service.

 #.
 In **Services**, select the service.